-- eventName (str) The name that identifies the event. - info The info argument to pass to the handler function.
-The type of this argument is opaque, and can be anything.
+• eventName (str) - The name that identifies the event.

+- info The info argument to pass to the handler function.
+The type of this argument is opaque, and can be anything. - pre A function that will be executed prior to the handler being executed.
+It will receive a dict with a "handler" key, (the function), "info" key (the info arg to this function), and "eventName" and "handlerName" values.
-'''

 girder.events.unbind(eventName, handlerName)

-'''